 As an adult child, watching your parent deteriorate physically and/or mentally can be heart-wrenching.
 If you are lucky, your parent will deteriorate slowly and never completely lose control of his/her faculties.
 Sometimes, however, a parent’s physical and mental condition reaches a point at which you may need to step in and take control to prevent serious injury or victimization.
-If you find yourself at that point with your father, it may be time to consider petitioning for guardianship over … [Read more...] about How Do I Become My Father’s Guardian?
+If you find yourself at that point with your parent, it may be time to consider petitioning for guardianship over … [Read more...] about Indianapolis estate planning attorneys

 The matter of guardianship is something to take into consideration when you are planning your estate.
 It can come into play under a couple of different scenarios.
 Topics covered in this whitepaper include: Minor ChildrenAdult GuardianshipDurable Powers of Attorney Click here to read the whole article or download the PDF. … [Read more...] about Free Report: What is a Guardianship in Indiana?